Dog Food & Calorie Calculator

 The RER/MER formula explained

 RER (Resting Energy Requirement) is the calories your dog needs at complete rest — just to breathe, pump blood, and maintain body temperature.
 The formula is 70 × (weight in kg)^0.75.
 MER (Maintenance Energy Requirement) multiplies RER by an activity factor to account for real-world energy use.
-These formulas are endorsed by the NRC (National Research Council), WSAVA, and AAHA.
+These formulas — and the life-stage factors below — come straight from the WSAVA Global Nutrition Guidelines, the AAHA Nutrition & Weight Management Guidelines, and the Pet Nutrition Alliance MER factor table (built on NRC 2006).

 Body Condition Score (BCS)